jkeller12/APCSFinalProject/README.md

 The subclass for each piece will have an instance variable that stores possible moves based on the piece’s position (w/o location of other pieces).`
 I’ll then have a methods file with the following methods:
 A piece mover method that’ll move pieces around

+Development Log:
+05/28/21: I finished up the prototype and built a sketch file that projects a basic chessboard.

+06/01/21: I finished the prototype (including UML drawings and updated the class structure).
+I began writing the board and pieces classes.
+I decided the board and piece class sturcutre might be a tad messy, so I'm attempting to do it without those elements.
+I've started by attempting to draw a board in blue and white and place the pieces on that board.
+I've also attempted to work on checks, movement, possible moves and other things.